clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 `destructuring-key` resolution (prefixes, `::auto`), plus `{sym :key}` renames via `types/map-key`.
-The pairs travel as `:key-bindings` meta next to `:keys-spec`, per param through the arg vector's `:keys-bindings`, into `inferable-params`, which emits [index binding seed key] entries.
+The pairs travel as `:key-bindings` meta next to `:keys-spec`, per param through the arg vector's `:keys-bindings`, into `inferable-params`, which emits `{:idx :binding :constraints}` descriptor maps, plus `:key` and `:defaulted` for a destructured binding.
 The recording side is unchanged, bindings are bindings.
-At merge, a keyed binding's constraints intersect into the value type of its key: under `:req` when the spec excludes nil and the key has no `:or` default, absence then means nil and a crash, so the key is proven required and `(foo* {})` warns with a missing required key.
+At merge, a descriptor carrying a `:key` has its constraints intersect into the value type of that key: under `:req` when the spec excludes nil and the key has no `:or` default, absence then means nil and a crash, so the key is proven required and `(foo* {})` warns with a missing required key.
 Otherwise under `:opt`, joining any `:req` keys